 *Now would be a good time to get your soldering iron heating up.

-Remember to tin your soldering iron and use just a small amount of solder to connect to make your joins.
-Once you are satisfied with your work you can attach the input jack to the guitar with your screwdriver by screwing the two self tapping screws into the timber of your guitar.
+Remember to tin your soldering iron and use just a small amount of solder to connect to make your joints.
+Once you are satisfied with your work you can attach the input jack to the guitar with your screwdriver by screwing the two self-tapping screws into the timber of your guitar.
 It goes without saying to make sure you align the input jack carefully beforehand.

 Soldering the Tone and Volume Pots

 - When using electrical wiring first strip a small section from each end using your wire cutting and stripping tool.
 Don’t go overboard just remove enough of the plastic casing to give you room to work with.

 - Next, apply a small amount of solder to all three pot cases, this can be just a small drop of solder near the outside edge of the pot casing.
 The reason we are doing this is to attach the ground wires (black).

 - Start off with the volume pot, join the lug on the right-hand side to the pot case using a small piece of electrical wire.
 Be careful to use just a small amount to avoid things getting messier than they need to be.
 You can also simply bend the lug onto the case and then add solder but I prefer to keep things neat and tidy by using a small piece of wire.